 Although these shops are neat, guests will want to spend the majority of their time exploring the main hall and the Asakusa Shrine, as well as the gardens surrounding it.
 Minimal time should be spent in the shopping area.

 There are also several omikuji stalls which allow visitors to consult the oracle for divine answers to their questions for a small donation.
 From what we could gather, it was considered appropriate for Westerners to participate in this practice, and it was a worthwhile part of the experience, regardless of one’s beliefs.

 Senso-ji Temple is visible from Asakusa Station (it will require almost no effort to find as soon as you leave the station), which is served by the Ginza Subway Line, Asakusa Subway Line, and Tobu Railways.
 It is accessible via transfer from a number of the JR lines.

 Overall, how much of a priority you should place on visiting Senso-ji Temple depends largely upon your other plans while visiting Japan.
 If you’re spending the bulk or entirety of your time in Tokyo, it’s highly recommended, as there are few experiences quite like this there.
 Conversely, if you’re taking the Shinkansen to Kyoto, you will find a treasure trove of experiences comparable to this, most of which will have lower crowd levels and substantively more to offer.

 Have you visited Senso-ji Temple?
 What did you think of it?
 Is it on your list of places to visit in Tokyo?
 Any other thoughts or tips for visiting?
 Have any questions or comments about Senso-ji Temple?
-Please share them in the comments!
+Hearing your feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts or questions below in the comments!